Want to read this article later?

 You have done some basic research and spotted a firm that you like the look of.
-How to find out more and determine whether the firm is really for you?
+How do you find out more and determine whether the firm is really for you?
 Well, we suggest using this set of questions (originally from The University of Law) as a how-to guide to researching a potential employer.
-And note - many of the answers can be found on the LawCareers.Net directory pages - just search for the firm name.
+Note; many of the answers can be found on the LawCareers.Net directory pages – just search for the firm name.

 Here’s the list of questions – some answers may require more digging than others.
 Having done one firm, you can roll this out for all those firms that you are targeting.